2015 Dallas Cowboys season: Regular season

-Despite starting the season 2-0 and leading the NFC East, the Cowboys lost their next seven games and finished the season by going 2-12 in their final 14 games.
-They were eliminated from playoff contention following a loss to the NY Jets in week 15.
-Their collapse from a solid start was primarily due to injuries by starting quarterback Tony Romo and starting wide receiver Dez Bryant.
+Despite starting the season 2–0 and leading the NFC East, the Cowboys lost their next seven games and finished the season by going 2–12 in their final 14 games.
+They were eliminated from playoff contention following a loss to the New York Jets in week 15.
+Their collapse from a solid start was primarily due to injuries to starting quarterback Tony Romo and starting wide receiver Dez Bryant.
 Bryant broke a bone in his foot during the week 1 win against the Giants, and Romo suffered a broken clavicle in the week 2 triumph at Philadelphia.
-Brandon Weeden started the next 3 games in which the team lost, and then was benched in week 7 following the bye week in replacement for Matt Cassel who was acquired via trade from the Buffalo Bills following Romo's injury.
+Brandon Weeden started the next 3 games, which the team lost, and then was benched in week 7 following the bye week in favor of Matt Cassel, who was acquired via trade from the Buffalo Bills following Romo's injury.
 The Cowboys, with Cassell at the helm, lost their next 4 games.
 Tony Romo, not fully recovered from his broken collarbone injury, started the next game against the Dolphins, which they won.
 However, in a week 12 loss against the undefeated Panthers, Romo suffered a second collarbone injury and was later ruled out for the season.
 Matt Cassel then started the next 3 games for the Cowboys with a week 13 win against the rival Redskins.
-However, after a poor performance against the New York Jets in week 15 in the 1st half, Cassel was benched in favor of backup Kellen Moore, and the team went on to lose the rest of the games of the season.
+But after a poor performance against the New York Jets in week 15 in the 1st half, Cassel was benched in favor of backup Kellen Moore, and the team went on to lose the rest of the games of the season.